Winnie09/GPTCelltype/README.md

 ## Installation

-GPTCelltype software can be installed via Github.
+GPTCelltype software can be installed via Github in seconds.
 Users should have R > 3.5.x installed.
 R can be downloaded here: http://www.r-project.org/.

 For Windows users, Rtools is also required to be installed.
 Rtools can be downloaded here: (https://cloud.r-project.org/bin/windows/Rtools/).
 For R version 3.5.x, Rtools35.exe is recommended.
 Use default settings to perform the installation.